What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: The Romulus Simulations

 Star formation (SF) in the \Rom\ simulations is a stochastic process governed by sub-grid models.
 In simulations of this resolution \citep{Stinson06}, SF is regulated by parameters that determine the physical requirements for gas to become star forming, the efficiency of the SF, and the coupling of supernova (SN) energy to the ISM: \begin{itemize} \item Gas must have a minimum density of n$_{\text{SF}}=0.2\text{ cm}^{-3}$ and a temperature of no greater than T$_{\text{SF}}=10^4$ K in order to form stars. \item The probability $p$ of a star particle forming from a gas particle with dynamical time $t_{\text{dyn}}$ is given by:

-where $c_{\text{SF}}$ is the star-forming efficiency factor (here set to 0.15) and $\Delta t$ is the formation timescale (here set to $10^6$ years). \item The fraction of the canonical 10$^{51}$ erg SN energy coupled to the ISM is $\epsilon_{\text{SN}} = 0.75$. \end{itemize} When star particles are formed, they have a mass equivalent to 30\% of the initial gas particle mass, i.e., M$_\star=6\times10^4$ M$_\odot$, and represent a single stellar population with a \citet{Kroupa01} initial mass function.
-Stars whose masses are in the range of 8-40 M$_\odot$ undergo Type II supernovae which are implemented using `blastwave' feedback following \citet{Stinson06}.
+where $c_{\text{SF}}$ is the star-forming efficiency factor (here set to 0.15) and $\Delta t$ is the formation timescale (here set to $10^6$ yr). \item The fraction of the canonical 10$^{51}$ erg SN energy coupled to the ISM is $\epsilon_{\text{SN}} = 0.75$. \end{itemize} When star particles are formed, they have a mass equivalent to 30\% of the initial gas particle mass, i.e., $M_\star=6\times10^4$ $M_\odot$, and represent a single stellar population with a \citet{Kroupa01} initial mass function.
+Stars whose masses are in the range of 8-40 $M_\odot$ undergo Type II SNe that are implemented using `blastwave' feedback, following \citet{Stinson06}.
 The SN injects thermal energy into nearby gas particles, where the adiabatic expansion phase is replicated by temporarily disabling cooling.
 Mass and metal diffusion into the ISM follow \citet{Shen10} and \citet{Governato15}.
-Stars whose mass exceed 40 M$_\odot$ are assumed to collapse directly into a black hole.
+Stars whose masses exceed 40 $M_\odot$ are assumed to collapse directly into a black hole.

 The \Rom\ simulations include a novel implementation of black hole physics \citep{Bellovary10,TremmelSMBH,Rom25,Tremmel18a,Tremmel18b,RomC}.
-To ensure that SMBHs are seeded in gas collapsing faster than the star formation or cooling time scales, they only form in regions of pristine (Z $<3\times10^{-4}$ Z$_\odot$ for \Rom25 and Z $<10^{-4}$ Z$_\odot$ for \Rom C), dense ($n > 15n_{\text{SF}}$), cool ($9.5\times10^3 <$ T $< 10^4$ K) gas.
-The seed mass is $10^6$ M$_\odot$ and most SMBHs form within the first Gyr of the simulation.
+To ensure that SMBHs are seeded in gas collapsing faster than the star formation or cooling time scales, they only form in regions of pristine (Z $<3\times10^{-4}$ Z$_\odot$ for \Rom25 and Z $<10^{-4}$ Z$_\odot$ for \Rom C), dense ($n > 15n_{\text{SF}}$), and cool ($9.5\times10^3 <$ T $< 10^4$ K) gas.
+The seed mass is $10^6$ $M_\odot$ and most SMBHs form within the first Gyr of the simulation.
 An implementation of a dynamical friction sub-grid model \citep{TremmelSMBH} allows the tracking of SMBH orbits as they move freely within their host galaxies.
-Growth of SMBHs is modeled via a modified Bondi-Hoyle accretion formalism that accounts for gas supported by angular momentum.
-Feedback from an active galactic nucleus is approximated by converting a fraction (0.2\%) of accreted mass into thermal energy and distributing it to the surrounding gas particles.
+The growth of SMBHs is modeled via a modified Bondi-Hoyle accretion formalism that accounts for gas supported by angular momentum.
+Feedback from an active galactic nucleus is approximated by converting a fraction (0.2\%) of the accreted mass into thermal energy and distributing it to the surrounding gas particles.